richmedina/vot-dev/README.md

 _VOT-CP is available from Github_.

-To install the program for the first time, run the following command:
+To install the program for the first time, run the following command in your terminal window:

   ```
   $ git clone https://github.com/...